justjam2013/homebridge-virtual-accessories/README.md

 -   **Doorbell.** Allows you to use any button as a doorbell and have it play a chime on Homepods.
 -   **Garage Door.** Will display a widget in CarPlay when you approach your home.
 Generates a HomeKit notification when the accessory's state changes.
 -   **Lock.** This was just low hanging fruit.
 Generates a HomeKit notification when the accessory's state changes.
 It also creates a Home Key card in the Wallet app.
 -   **Window Covering.** These are blinds and shades.
-This was created for a user that wanted to use "Siri open/close .." to control their automation, as opposed to "Siri on/off .." as would be required with switches.
+This was created in response to a request from a user who wanted to use "Siri open/close .." to control their automation, as opposed to "Siri on/off .." as would be required with switches.
 -   **Valve** - Allows you to create different types of valves: generic, irrigation, shower head, or water faucet.
 -   **Sensor.** Allows you to create different types of sensors.
 If configured in the Home app, sensors will generate notifications when their state changes in response to a detected event.
 Some types of notifications, classified as `critical` by Homekit, are allowed to bypass `Do Not Disturb` and some are allowed to appear in CarPlay.
 Sensors can be activated by different triggers.
 Currently, the options are:
     - **Host Ping trigger.** Pings a network host.
 It is actvated after 3 failed ping attempts.
 The sensor resets when ping is successful.